-Get the Perfect Mentor in 7 Days (or Less!)
+Get the Perfect Mentor in 7 Days (Or Less)

-One of the quickest ways to make significant strides towards your desired result is to seek the support of someone who has been where you want to go.
+One of the quickest ways to make significant strides toward your desired result is to seek the support of someone who has been where you want to go.
 A mentor can be that person.

 If finding a mentor sounds like a daunting task, you’ll love this simple three-step PIC process that you can complete in a week.

 If you’re going to ask someone to devote time to teach you what they’ve learned through their experience, it’s best to go into it with a plan.
 You’ll demonstrate to them that you respect their time and will not be wasting it.